gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 Looking for the v2 docs?
 [Find them here.](https://v2.gatsbyjs.com)

 > This document is a work in progress.
 Have you run into something that's not covered here?
-[Add you changes to GitHub!](#link-to-github)
+[Add your changes to GitHub!](https://github.com/gatsbyjs/gatsby/tree/master/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md)

 ## Introduction